‘Basque. Basque Dance´, reissue of the collection dedicated to expressions of Basque culture

 Euskara.
 Kultura.
 Mundura.

 The map of traditional Basque dances is both rich and varied.
 Many people also combine traditional Basque dance with classical and contemporary styles in local or global settings.
 Oier Araolaza Arrieta has written a book on this subject called “Basque Corporeal Language”.
 ‘Basque.
-Basque Dance´ is the third book in the collection created by the Etxepare Basque Institute dedicated to twelve cultural expressions.
+Basque Dance´ is the second book (after the one published on Architecture and Design) in the collection created by the Etxepare Basque Institute dedicated to twelve cultural expressions.
 Published eight years ago, the first edition has now been updated and the complete series will be released this year.

 From traditional local dances to vanguard physical theatre, Araolaza delves into the identity of Basque dance.
 According to Araolaza, the deep attachment of the Basque people to their culture has kept a rich and spectacular repertoire of traditional dances alive while at the same time modernising with the times, and that today Basque dancers share a rich choreographic heritage and a creative contemporary language.